aidan-fitz/unhackathon.github.io/about.md

 Great!
 Sponsoring Unhackathon is a great way to promote your product or developer API or to recruit for interns and new grad positions.
 You'll show your commitment to diverse teams and real-world learning, while meeting some of the world's brightest hackers.
 Send an email to [sponsorship@unhackathon.org](mailto:sponsorship@unhackathon.org) and we'll be in touch shortly.

 # I have more questions!
 We have answers!
-Be sure to check out the [frequently asked questions](/faq.html) page and then email us at [team@unhackathon.org](mailto:team@unhackathon.org)if you still need help.
+Be sure to check out the [frequently asked questions](/faq.html) page and then email us at [team@unhackathon.org](mailto:team@unhackathon.org) if you still need help.
 We'll get back to you as soon as possible.